Lecrapouille/OpenGLCppWrapper/README.md

 21: }
 ```

+##### main.cpp

-Here the important part using this API.
-The code is written in pseudo
+Here the most funny part of this document : using this API.
+The code
-C++ code to be less boring to read.
+is written in pseudo C++ code to be less boring to read.

 ```
 01: GLProgram prog;